 - Take a look at the SEO efforts — SEO competitive analysis will tell you how your competitors use search engines to their benefit

 - Analyse their social media presence — a lot of activities will take place on social media.
-Take a look at the channels your competitors are using and what message they send.
+Take a look at the channels your major competitors are using and what message they send.

 - Understand your competition positioning — who is the ideal customer of your competitors?
 What’s the most important part of their messaging?
 How are they reaching their target customers?

 - Compare their prices — maybe you’re missing a low hanging fruit by pricing your product too low or too high.